Dee Why - North

 Dee Why - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified twelve projects that may impact the region.
-Notable ones include Casa Delmar, Dommar Dee Why, Lighthouse Precinct Dee Why, and 154-158 Pacific Parade Mixed Use Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of thirteen projects that are expected to impact the area.
+Notable projects include Casa Delmar, Dommar Dee Why, Lighthouse Precinct Dee Why, and 154-158 Pacific Parade Mixed Use Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.